apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.txt -o items

-- **savegame** - This is the default, if you don't specify an output format, and will save the game like a valid BL3 savegame.
+- **savegame** - This is the default, if you don't specify an output format.
+It will save the game like a valid BL3 savegame.
 This will likely be your most commonly-used option.
 - **protobuf** - This will write out the raw, unencrypted Protobuf entries contained in the savegame, which might be useful if you